Skip to content

 Confirm it worked

-Run the following command to try to check Jupyer's version number.
+Run the following command to try to check Jupyter's version number.

 If it says "command not found," it didn't work.
 If it says anything else, you're okay.